 Taking the bus back in the direction of Nevşehir, I got off near the entrance to Kaymaklı Underground City, around 9 km to the north.
 Kaymaklı shares a similar history to that of Derinkuyu, having been inhabited by the Hittites, the Phrygians, and then various Christian communities.

 In fact, the two cities were connected via a long underground tunnel!
-Considering how there were hundreds of similar settlements nearby, it’s fascinating to consider the idea of a complex trading network happening completely underground.
+Considering how there were hundreds of similar settlements nearby, it’s fascinating to consider the idea of a complex trading network taking place completely underground.

 Kaymaklı Underground City was discovered in 1964, just one year after Derinkuyu.
 And like its slightly bigger brother, it has countless entrances – most of which are located on residents’ private property.